sunblaze-ucb/llm-api-audit/README.md

    python download.py
    ```

-2. Run model equality testing on mixed distribution with different probability of substitution:
+2. Run model equality testing on mixed distribution with different probability of substitution, parameters for the experiments can also be changed here:
    ```bash
    ./mixed.sh
    ```

-3. Results are saved in model-specific directories with summaries of statistical power.
+3. Results are saved in model-specific directories with summaries showing statistical power of the test.

 ---